absoul345/daily-news-test/README.md

 CRUD Operations: Create, Read, Update, and Delete operations are implemented.
 Administrator Authorization: Authentication for administrators is included.
-Private Routes: Routes with restricted access are implemented for authenticated users.
-Collection Display: News collections are displayed with search and sorting functionalities.
+Private Routes: Routes with restricted access Collection Display: News collections are displayed with search and sorting functionalities.

 ### Running the Frontend